-The air resources board said the technology is close enough.
+The air resources board said the technology is close enough and unanimously approved the rule.
 While electric tools may not have the same power, they offer other benefits, such as longer lifespan, better torque for some tools and savings on gas and maintenance, said air pollution specialist Christopher Dilbeck.

 “We recognize that, yes, there will be substantial costs associated with what we are proposing,” said Dilbeck.
 “That is part of why this funding is available.”

 The board, which will allocate the state’s $30 million subsidy, has yet to release how it will hand out incentives other than saying it will target small operators, including those without a business license.
 In one scenario, California could offer 12,000 small landscapers a 50% discount on all their new tools, or every sole-proprietor could receive a 50% discount on one tool.

 “You are not going to be able to get the jobs done as fast,” said Ken Tamplen, owner of Ken’s Rototilling, a landscaping company in Contra Costa County.
 “You’re not going to be able to make as much money.”

 Updated Dec.
 10, 2021, with air board enacting the ban.